Abiva's Day

 “Yeah.”

 “And your purpose?”
-Abiva asked trying to figure out how to be helpful.
-Within the first few minutes of walking into his office, this job had already started to prove itself difficult.
-The realization that she had to advise him on decisions that could possibly affect the sector settling hard in her stomach like a bad piece of fruit.
+Abiva asked, trying to figure out how to be helpful.
+Within the first few minutes of walking into his office, this job had already proven difficult.
+The realization that she had to advise him on decisions that could affect the sector settled hard in her stomach like a bad piece of fruit.

-Abiva understood what he had meant but for the life of her, she did not know if it was even possible.
+Abiva understood, but for the life of her, she did not know if it was even possible.
 All the houses, under the same roof, and not worried about being taken advantage of?
-Every house of the Empire was loyal to the Empress and to the protection and success of their people but anything more they fought over.
-No house wanted to be at the bottom and even with their shared traits, each house had their own culture which clashed with others.
+Every house of the Empire was loyal to the Empress and their people, but anything more, they fought over.
+No house wanted to be at the bottom, and even with their shared traits, each house had its own culture which clashed with others.

 “Have you spoken with an Emissary Maid yet?”
 Abiva offered.